Erich von Däniken: Peruvian stones

-Von Däniken put forward photographs of the Ica stones, ancient stones in Peru, with carvings of men using telescopes, detailed world maps, and advanced medical operations, all beyond the knowledge of ancient Peruvians.
+Däniken put forward photographs of the Ica stones, stones in Peru which bear carvings of men using telescopes, detailed world maps, and advanced medical operations, all of which were beyond the knowledge of ancient Peruvians.
 But the PBS television series Nova determined that the stones were modern, and located the potter who made them.
 This potter makes stones daily and sells them to tourists.
-Von Däniken had visited the potter and examined the stones himself, but he didn't mention this in his book.
+Däniken had visited the potter and examined the stones himself, but he didn't mention this in his book.
 He says that he didn't believe the potter when he said that he had made the stones.
-Von Däniken says that he asked Doctor Cabrera, a local surgeon who owns the museum, and Cabrera had told him that the potter's claims were a lie and that the stones were ancient.
+Däniken says that he asked Doctor Cabrera, a local surgeon who owns the museum, and Cabrera had told him that the potter's claims were a lie and that the stones were ancient.
 But the potter had proof that Cabrera had thanked him for providing the stones for the museum.
-Von Däniken claimed that the stones at the museum were very different from those made by the potter, but the Nova reporters oversaw the manufacturing of one stone and confirmed that it was very similar to those in the museum.
+Däniken claimed that the stones at the museum were very different from those made by the potter, but the Nova reporters oversaw the manufacturing of one stone and confirmed that it was very similar to those in the museum.

-European ethnocentrism
+Accusations of European ethnocentrism

-Kenneth Feder accused von Däniken of European ethnocentrism, while John Flenley and Paul Bahn suggested that views such as his interpretation of the Easter Island statues "ignore the real achievements of our ancestors and constitute the ultimate in racism: they belittle the abilities and ingenuity of the human species as a whole."
+Kenneth Feder accused Däniken of European ethnocentrism, while John Flenley and Paul Bahn suggested that views such as his interpretation of the Easter Island statues "ignore the real achievements of our ancestors and constitute the ultimate in racism: they belittle the abilities and ingenuity of the human species as a whole."

 Other criticisms

-Ronald Story published The Space Gods Revealed: A Close Look At The Theories of Erich Von Däniken in 1976, written in response to the evidence presented in von Däniken's Chariots of the Gods?.
+Ronald Story published The Space Gods Revealed: A Close Look At The Theories of Erich Von Däniken in 1976, written in response to the evidence presented in Däniken's Chariots of the Gods?.
 It was reviewed as "a coherent and much-needed refutation of von Däniken's theories".
-Archeologist Clifford Wilson wrote two books similarly debunking von Däniken: Crash Go the Chariots in 1972 and The Chariots Still Crash in 1975.
+Archeologist Clifford Wilson wrote two books similarly debunking Däniken: Crash Go the Chariots in 1972 and The Chariots Still Crash in 1975.

-A 2004 article in Skeptic Magazine states that von Däniken took many of the book's concepts from The Morning of the Magicians, that this book in turn was heavily influenced by the Cthulhu Mythos, and that the core of the ancient astronaut theory originates in H. P. Lovecraft's stories "The Call of Cthulhu" written in 1926, and At the Mountains of Madness written in 1931.
+A 2004 article in Skeptic Magazine states that Däniken took many of the book's concepts from The Morning of the Magicians (1960), that this book in turn was heavily influenced by the Cthulhu Mythos, and that the core of the ancient astronaut theory originates in H. P. Lovecraft's stories "The Call of Cthulhu" written in 1926, and At the Mountains of Madness written in 1931.

-Jason Colavito (who has made or echoed some of the criticisms above) has criticized von Däniken's book Signs of the Gods 1979 for what he describes as making very racist claims while speculating that ancient aliens created varying human races.
+Jason Colavito (who has made or echoed some of the criticisms above) has criticized Däniken's book Signs of the Gods from 1979 for what he describes as making very racist claims while speculating that ancient aliens created varying human races.